MileHacker Logo

 Recycling Participation

 Participate in Hamburg's robust recycling program.
-Use the assigned bins, plus go back "Pfand" bottles and cans to supermarkets for your deposit refund.
-This is a simple way to contribute to local environmental efforts.
+Use the assigned bins, and return "Pfand" bottles and cans to supermarkets for your deposit refund.
+This is a simple way to support local environmental efforts.

 Cultural Sensitivity & Respect